-VAMSA markets the investment services and financial instruments of the Vontobel Group companies.
-This service allows VAMSA to present, promote and offer to its clients:
+VAMSA also performs marketing activities of the investment services and financial instruments of the Vontobel Group companies.

+In detail VAMSA presents, promotes and offers to its clients:

-- 1) its investment services in accordance with the pre-contractual and contractual conditions laid down by VAMSA itself; - 2) through authorised parties, the financial instruments whose offer documents are prepared by the Group's product companies.
+1) its investment services in accordance with the pre-contractual and contractual conditions laid down by VAMSA itself;

+2) through authorised third parties allowed to distribution activity, the financial instruments whose offer documents are prepared by the Group's product companies.